- 1. Provider, contact and data protection officer

 15. Incorporation of other services and third-party content

-15.1 The content or services of third-party suppliers are sometimes incorporated into our Online Service, such as city maps or other websites’ fonts.
+15.1 The content or services of third-party suppliers are sometimes incorporated into our Online Service on the basis of our legitimate interests (i.e. interest in the analysis, optimization and economic operation of our services), such as city maps or other websites’ fonts.
 The incorporation of third-party content is always subject to the third-party supplier being aware of the User’s IP address, as they are unable to send content to the User’s browser without an IP address.
 The User’s IP address is therefore required in order for the content to be shown.
 Additionally, the providers of third-party content can use their own cookies and process the Users’ data for their own purposes.
 Usage profiles can be generated in relation to the Users on the basis of the data processed.
 We will use as little data as possible in relation to this content and will select reliable third-party suppliers in terms of data security.

 15.2 Below is an overview of third-party suppliers and their content, together with links to their privacy policies containing more details regarding data processing and rights of revocation, some of which were mentioned above (so-called opt-outs):